232525/videocaptioning.pytorch/README.md

 ```

 ## NOTE
-This code is just a simple implementation of video captioning
+This code is just a simple implementation of video captioning.
+And I have not verify whether the SCST training process and C3D feature are useful!

 ## Acknowledgements